Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/5 Horror Adventures.md

 ### Tarokka Deck

-In both 1983's adventure *Ravenloft* and 2016's adventure Curse of Strahd, the plot changes in accordance with cards drawn from a tarokka deck.
+In both 1983's adventure *Ravenloft* and 2016's adventure Curse of Strahd, the plot changes in accordance with cards drawn from a [[5.
+Mechanics/Decks/Tarokka Deck (COS).md\|tarokka deck]].
 A tarokka deck contains fifty-four tarot-like, fortune-telling cards, each one bearing one of the following symbols:

 - **Crowns.** The portentous cards of the high deck are marked with crowns but are not themselves a suit.
 The figures on these fourteen cards represent distinct forces of fate, change, and despair.
 - **Coins.** The ten cards of this suit symbolize avarice and the desire for personal gain.